 Tax-loss harvesting means selling an investment that has lost value in your portfolio to ‘realize’ the loss for tax purposes.
 The loss can be used to offset taxable capital gains and possibly reduce ordinary income by up to $3,000 in the current year.
 The remainder (if any) can be carried forward as a tax deduction in future years.

 You wouldn’t use tax-loss harvesting on a retirement account, as funds will either be withdrawn tax-free (if a Roth account) or considered ordinary income for tax-deferred accounts.
-But for people utilizing a taxable brokerage account, tax-loss harvesting could present a significant tax planning opportunity.
+But for people utilizing a brokerage account, tax-loss harvesting could present a significant tax planning opportunity.

 Tax-loss harvesting after big losses in the stock market